fairdirect/foodrescue-app/README.md

 # 2. Installation

-Right now, you would have to compile the software yourself from source ☹️ See chapter [5.
-Development](#5-development) for that.

-Eventually you will be able to install the software comfortably as follows:
+We provide installation packages only for Android at the moment.
+For other platforms, you would have to [build the software yourself](#5-development).
+Details:

-* **For Android.** Install directly from [F-Droid](https://f-droid.org/) or [Google Play](https://play.google.com/store/apps).
-Or install from the [KDE Android F-Droid repository](https://community.kde.org/Android/FDroid), which also contains all other Kirigami based Android applications.
+* **✅ For Android.** You can install the app directly [from Google Play](https://play.google.com/store/apps/details?id=org.fairdirect.foodrescue) or [download the APK](http://fairdirect.org/downloads/foodrescue.apk) of the latest release.
+In the future, we also want to publish it in [F-Droid](https://f-droid.org/) and the [KDE Android F-Droid repository](https://community.kde.org/Android/FDroid), which also contains all other Kirigami based Android applications.

-* **For iOS.** Install from the Apple App Store.
+* **❎ For iOS.** No installation package available.
+In the future, we want the app to be available in the Apple App Store.

-* **For Linux.** For Ubuntu 20.04 LTS and its variants, a Debian package is provided in a PPA package repository.
+* **❎ For Linux.** No installation package available.
+In the future, we want to provide a package for Ubuntu 20.04 LTS and its variants via a PPA package repository.

-* **For Windows.** Download a self-extracting installer and install from there.
+* **❎ For Windows.** No installation package available.
+In the future, we want to provide a self-extracting installer.

-* **For Mac OS X.** Download a DMG package and install from there.
+* **❎ For Mac OS X.** No installation package available.
+In the future, we want to provide a DMG package.

 # 3. Usage

+**Basic usage:** The app will show you food rescue information associated with product barcodes or food category names.
+The most comfortable usage is to click the button with the barcode icon to scan a food packaging barcode with the device camera.
+If that yields no results, you can also enter a food category into the search field.
+Auto-complete will help you select from the existing categories.
+In addition, there's a browsing history feature available via the two buttons with arrow icons.
+Browsing history is stored until closing the application.
+All functionality is available in multiple languages, which can be changed in the settings.
+The selected language will influence how content is displayed and which language is used to auto-complete category names in the search field.

-Tips for scanning a barcode, starting with the most important:
+**Tips for scanning barcodes:** (By importance, the important ones first.)

 * **Align the lines.** Barcode scanning works only when the barcode lines are either vertical or horizontal on your screen, or slanted up to about 15° from that.
 When the lines are 45°, no barcodes are recognized due to software limitations.